Collapse of Publicis-Omnicom deal hits Moelis, other advisers

 Consulting firm Freeman & Co LLC estimates that banks led by Moelis and Rothschild would have split around $70 million in advisory fees, but people familiar with the matter said the actual fee arrangement was substantially lower.
 Representatives for Moelis and Rothschild declined to comment.

-Other banks -- Morgan Stanley (MS.N), Bank of America Merrill Lynch (BAC.N), BNP Paribas SA (BNPP.PA), Citigroup (C.N), Deutsche Bank (DBKGn.DE) and JPMorgan Chase (JPM.N) -- joined the advisory team after the deal was announced in July.
+Other banks -- Morgan Stanley, Bank of America Merrill Lynch, BNP Paribas SA, Citigroup , Deutsche Bank and JPMorgan Chase -- joined the advisory team after the deal was announced in July.

 The now-dead merger was the largest transaction for Moelis in 2013 and its third-largest ever since veteran Wall Street banker Ken Moelis set up his namesake advisory in 2007.
 Last year it also worked on Warren Buffett and Brazilian private-equity firm 3G Capital’s $23 billion acquisition of H.J.
 Heinz Co.